-Today, exchange of services & trade determines what will stay and what will be extinct.
+Today, exchange of services & trade determines what will stay and what will be go.
 In our continent the same applies; Hospitals is where a safe exchange in case of such a ritual may occur, …yet the thought of waiting for a safe operation prescribed by doctors and paying for such an operation scares away the traditional leaders at a cost of young men’s lives.

 Do black lives really matter?